-Tickets are not required for entrance to the Rose Hill campus on Saturday, May 20 for the University Commencement ceremony on Edwards Parade.
+Tickets are not required for entrance to the Rose Hill campus for the University Commencement ceremony on Edwards Parade.
 Most school diploma ceremonies take place outside and do not require tickets.

-Tickets, however, are required in the event of severe weather, where ceremonies will move indoors.
+Tickets are required in the event of severe weather and the ceremonies move indoors.

-More information on claiming tickets will be shared by the dean's offices with students in the coming weeks.
+More information on claiming two severe weather only tickets will be shared by the dean's offices with students in early May.

 Assembly of Candidates